-- 1. Place the Tool in a secure location. - 2.
-Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Disconnect all utilities (for example: electrical, pneumatic, and hydraulic). - 5.
-Remove the fasteners connecting the Tool plate to the tooling or tool interface plate.
+- 1. Place the Tool in a secure location.

+- 2. Uncouple the Master and Tool plates.

+- 3. Turn off and de-energize all energized circuits; for example, electrical, air, water, etc.

+- 4. Disconnect all utilities.

+- 5. Remove the customer supplied (6) M8 socket head cap screws connecting the Tool plate to the tooling or tool interface plate using a 6 mm hex key.

+- 6. Remove the Tool plate.